schlotg/node-aws-deploy/README.md

 If a valid certificate is not configured with node-aws-deploy, a secure webhook cannot be used.

 For Github select JSON for the payload and the 'pullField' in .app-config.json should be set to 'ref'.

+###Misc

+node-aws-deploy puts the following into environment variables which you application is free to inspect and use:

+             process.env['CLOUD'] = <bool> is this running on an AWS server process.env['INSTANCE_ID'] = <string> EC2 instance id of this server. process.env['INSTANCE_DATA'] = <JSON> the user data associated with this ec2 instance

+###Running Locally

+node-aws-deploy when used locally on your development machine has the following functionality / benefits:

+    1. It will not start a server to listen for webhooks or pull requests
+    2. When it starts, it will automatically check for NPM dependency changes and the correct node version.
+It will update these as needed before starting the application.
+This will allow developers to add npm modules our update the current node version and have it automatically distributed across the team.
+    3. When used with nodemon it is a great combination for development.